NeKoRoSYS/nekorosys.github.io/docs/about.md

 ## Business Inquiries

-In case you (or a friend) are looking for someone to work with, below are my available portfolios where I often publish my projects out of GitHUB.
+In case you (or a friend) are looking for someone to work with, below are my portfolios where I often publish my projects that are out of GitHUB.
 I am a freelancer and I do paid commissions.
 If you are interested in working with me, I am always available on my [Twitter]({{ site.twitter }}) and Discord! ({{ site.discord }}) ヽ(゜∇゜)ノ

 ### My Portfolios